All information about our Disability Access Scheme and how to register can be found in our Accessibility Guide.

 - The Access Card (details available from www.accesscard.org.uk)

 - If resident outside of UK, please provide equivalent documentation

-If you are not in receipt of any of the documentation above, please send us any evidence you do have, which we will assess on its own merits.
-Each application shall be assessed on a case-by-case basis.
+If you are not in receipt of any of the documentation above, please send us any evidence you do have.
+Each application shall be assessed on a case-by-case basis on its own merits.

 How long does it take to register on the Disability Access Scheme?

 Upon receipt, most applications are processed within 3-5 working days.
-However, during busy periods this may increase, but we will endeavour to keep you updated.
+During busy periods this may increase, but we will still aim to process your application as quickly as possible and will endeavour to keep you updated.

 How do I purchase tickets/memberships once registered?